Alma Fohström

-Alma Evelina Fohström-von Rode (1856–1936) was a Finnish operatic soprano who gained international fame as she performed in the world's most famous opera houses and for a number of monarchs and emperors.
+Alma Evelina Fohström-von Rode (1856–1936) was a Finnish operatic coloratura soprano who gained international fame as she performed in the world's most famous opera houses and for a number of monarchs and emperors.
+“Finnish Nightingale” Alma Fohström was one of the famous sopranos in the late 19th century due to the purity and beauty of her lyrical voice and the high quality of her bel canto technique.
+Her voice had perfectly equalized vocal registers and a silver tone.
+Regarding her voice, international music critics said that Nordic prima donna Alma Fohström had a crystalline, and a very high soprano voice.
+Her vocal range was wide from low a to high F (a–f3).

 Biography

 Born on 2 January 1856 in Helsinki, Fohström was the daughter of August Fridolf Fohström (1828–93), a rich Swedish-speaking Finnish merchant, and his wife, Henriette Sofia Stenqvist (1834–1918).
 One of seven children, she was the sister of cellist Ossian Fohström and opera singer Elin Fohström.
 From an early age, she was recognized as being musically talented, soon attending Anna Blomqvist's music school.
-From 1873-77, she studied under Henriette Nissen-Saloman at the Saint Petersburg Conservatory.
+From 1873 to 1877, she studied under Henriette Nissen-Saloman at the Saint Petersburg Conservatory.
+She made her debut at the Finnish Opera in 1878.

 In April 1878, Fohström performed at Berlin's Kroll Opera House, gaining immediate recognition.
 She went on to perform in some 200 venues in Europe, Asia and the Americas, singing for emperors and monarchs including Oscar II of Sweden, Wilhelm II of Germany, Franz Joseph of Austria, and Pedro I of Brazil.

 A South American tour in 1883 included performances in Buenos Aires, Montevideo, São Paulo and Rio de Janeiro.
 Her amazingly successful tour of the United States in 1885–86 included ten cities from New York to Cincinnati and in San Francisco, with outstanding acclamation in the press.
 In New York City, she performed at the Academy of Music in the title role of Vincent Wallace's opera Maritana, as Zerlina in Danil Auber's Fra Diavolo, and as Filina in Ambroise Thomas' Mignon.
 She also performed the title role in Bellini's La sonnambula during the US tour.
 The opera company was brought to the United States by James Henry Mapleson who had previously introduced Fohström in London at Covent Garden's Royal Italian Opera, with her performance of Gaetano Donizetti's Lucia di Lammermoor.
 Returning from the United States, the group of performers made a tour of the English provinces and the following year, Fohström again sang at the Royal Italian Opera.